-This handout explains what multidrug-resistant (MDR) and extensively drug-resistant (XDR) means and how it impacts your care at UW Health.
+This handout explains what multidrug-resistant organisms (MDRO) are and how they impact your care at UW Health.

 Why are these germs important?